Agonist: Potency

 Potency is the amount of agonist needed to elicit a desired response.
-The potency of an agonist is inversely related to its EC50 value.
+The potency of an agonist is inversely related to its half maximal effective concentration (EC50) value.
 The EC50 can be measured for a given agonist by determining the concentration of agonist needed to elicit half of the maximum biological response of the agonist.
 The EC50 value is useful for comparing the potency of drugs with similar efficacies producing physiologically similar effects.
 The smaller the EC50 value, the greater the potency of the agonist, the lower the concentration of drug that is required to elicit the maximum biological response.

 Therapeutic index

+Therapeutic index is a meaure of a drug's safety margin.
 When a drug is used therapeutically, it is important to understand the margin of safety that exists between the dose needed for the desired effect and the dose that produces unwanted and possibly dangerous side-effects (measured by the TD50, the dose that produces toxicity in 50% of individuals).
 This relationship, termed the therapeutic index, is defined as the ratio TD50:ED50.
 In general, the narrower this margin, the more likely it is that the drug will produce unwanted effects.
 The therapeutic index emphasizes the importance of the margin of safety, as distinct from the potency, in determining the usefulness of a drug.